mesosphere/dcos-docs-site/pages/1.11/cli/command-reference/dcos-task/dcos-task-ls/index.md

 # Description
-Print the list of files in the Mesos task sandbox.
+Show the list of files in the Mesos task sandbox.

 # Usage